Women's Party (South Korea): Political position

 Unlike mainstream feminist political parties that range from center-left to left-wing political positions, the Women's Party is big tent with members ranging from conservatives to progressives.
 The Women's Party focuses on broadening female representation, actualizing gender equality in politics, and fighting against inequality women experience at different stages of their lives.
 In order to accomplish the party's agenda, the Women's Party actively collaborates with various other political parties such as the Democratic Party of Korea, Justice Party, Basic Income Party, Green Party Korea and organizations such as 모두를위한낙태죄폐지공동행동 (Safe Abortion On Korea), 양육비해결총연합회 (Resolve Child Support Problem Union), and 배드파더스 (Bad fathers).

 The Women's Party has also been publicly criticized after its 2021 Seoul Mayor Candidate, Kim Jin-Ah, made comments during a televised debate that is seen as downplaying homophobia towards gay men, saying "women suffer more than homosexuals" and that "a homosexual man is still a man," and "gay [men] earn 16% more wage than women."

 The Women's Party is member of Women's Declaration International which advocates for radical feminist ideologies.
-The Women's Party holds that women are female and rejects the notion of gender identity-based rights in favor of sex-based rights, a position that has been criticized as transphobic.
+The Women's Party holds that transgender women are not women and rejects the notion of gender identity-based rights, a position that has been criticised as transphobic.